Television & Media Production BA (Hons)

 Finding and Writing Stories

-You will develop further your research skills in identifying stories and interviewees in order to record, write and edit a package to disseminate across several media.
+You will develop further your research skills in identifying stories and interviewees in order to record, write and edit a video package to disseminate across several media.
 Possessing these skills will enable you to take part in making television programmes or in telling longer, more complex stories further on in your degree.

 Getting it out there!